hokageCodes/hngx-task-deux/README.md

 ### Requirements:
 1. User Interface:
-- Create a responsive and visually appealing user interface for the application.
-Here's the link to the design you're expected to replicate: https://www.figma.com/file/tVfgoNfhYkQaUkh8LGqRab/MovieBox-(Community)?type=design&node-id=1220-324&mode=design&t=6998DWtjQrxz8mOf-0
+- Create a responsive and visually appealing user interface for the application. https://www.figma.com/file/tVfgoNfhYkQaUkh8LGqRab/MovieBox-(Community)?type=design&node-id=1220-324&mode=design&t=6998DWtjQrxz8mOf-0
-- You should list the top 10 movies on the homepage.
+- List the top 10 movies on the homepage.
 - They should be displayed in a grid layout with their movie posters.
 - The Card component should display the movie title and release date. card - [data-testid: movie-card]